fongandrew/react-redux-set-local/README.md

 Redux state), rather than passing down a dispatch function, we pass down a `setLocal` function that we can use to replace existing state.

-**Work in progress.
-Somewhat functional but not yet published on NPM.**

 Why?
 ----
 Redux's dispatch / action / reducer architecture make it easy to reason